Skip to main content

 }

-Deploy your MCP server externally
+Deploy your Langflow MCP server externally

 Use MCP Inspector to test and debug flows

 MCP Inspector is a common tool for testing and debugging MCP servers.
-You can use MCP Inspector to monitor your flows and get insights into how they are being consumed by the MCP server:
+You can use MCP Inspector to monitor your flows and get insights into how they are being consumed by the MCP server.

 1. Install MCP Inspector: